Elijer/Consultation/README.md

 1. Automated system for authenticating the legitimacy of Wholesale customers `*`

-`*` Currently I can think of a bunch of ways to do this, I just don’t have a clue with how to integrate them with Shopify.
-Yet.
+`*` Currently I can think of a bunch of ways to do this, I just don’t have a good idea about with how to integrate them with Shopify yet.
 </br>
 </br>
 </br>